-This is not a slight on any of those wines and they all deserved the much higher scores they got from professional critics.
+This is not a slight on any of those wines.
+They all deserved the much higher scores that they got from professional critics.
 But for me, even though I richly enjoyed them and felt that I got more than my money’s worth with each, there was still that mental and emotional barrier that didn’t want to go higher than 94 points.

-It’s silly but isn’t trying to quantify numerically all the nuances of wine a fool’s errand anyways?
+It’s silly but isn’t trying to quantify all the nuances of wine a fool’s errand anyway?

 And truthfully when it comes playing the fool (and doing it well), we can’t all be a Falstaff, Stanczyk, Claus Narr or James Suckling.